 If you have an unfolded flag, you can properly fold the American Flag using the following video.
 You can also go to a local American Legion or VFW for assistance.

-The Memorial Rifle Squad honors our departed veterans with a 3 Volley Rifle Salute as a reminder of their sacrifice.
-A “21 gun salute” is an honor reserved for only the heads of state.
+The Memorial Rifle Squad honors our departed veterans with a “Three Volley Rifle Salute”, a loud announcement that indicates to those nearby that a faithful veteran has departed.
+The term “21 gun salute” is reserved only for heads of state (the leader of a country).
 The 21 gun salute originated in the 1600’s when warships entering a harbor indicated peaceful intentions by firing 7 cannons.
 The land batteries responded using 3 shots for each shot fired by the warship, a total response of 21 guns fired.
 For detailed history refer to the article Origin of the 21-Gun Salute.